rfern565/MHS-Connect/README.md

-# mamkconnect

-Flutter project to create a club hub and scheduling site for MHS.
+This is a Flutter project created with Flutterflow to create a dual purpose club hub and scheduling site incorporating google translate features for Mamaroneck High School.

-FlutterFlow projects are built to run on the Flutter _stable_ release.